dmc-2016/dmc/README.md

     cd Documents/GitHub/dmc

 but change the path depending on where you cloned the repo.
 To execute the command, type it in exactly as above and hit `Enter`.
-Now that we are in the proper directory, let's start the VM by typing in the command window:
+Now that we are in the proper directory, let's start the VM by typing in the command:

     vagrant up